simplesamlphp/simplesamlphp/docs/simplesamlphp-theming.md

 	cp templates/_header.twig modules/mymodule/themes/fancytheme/default/

-In the `modules/mymodule/themes/fancytheme/default/includes/_header.twig` file type in something and go to the SimpleSAMLphp front page to see that your new theme is in use.
+In the `modules/mymodule/themes/fancytheme/default/_header.twig` file, type in something and go to the SimpleSAMLphp front page to see that your new theme is in use.

 Adding resource files
 ---------------------